Crashr-io/contracts/doc/template.typ

       #set par(justify: true)
       #set text(size: 9pt, weight: "regular")
       #align(left)[
-        ABSTRACT.
-The Crashr protocol is a decentralized digital asset marketplace that introduces multi-asset trading capabilities on the Cardano blockchain.
-By expanding beyond the traditional ADA-NFT exchange model, Crashr enables users to trade a wide array of digital assets, including fungible and non-fungible tokens, in a single transaction.
-This protocol uses the #jpg_store's robust v3 contract as its foundation.
-This document outlines the key differences between the #jpg_store v3 protocol and the Crashr protocol, and the offchain architecture that supports the Crashr platform.
+      Crashr, a decentralized marketplace on Cardano, facilitates multi-asset trading.
+It extends beyond the standard ADA-NFT exchange model, enabling users to trade various digital assets, fungible and non-fungible, in a single transaction.
+Leveraging the established #jpg_store v3 contract as a foundation, this whitepaper explores the key differences between Crashr and #jpg_store v3, while also detailing the off-chain architecture that powers the Crashr platform.
       ]
     ]
   ]